coastalboundarydynamicsresearchgroup/SonarController/hardware/setupRPi.md

 `git clone https://github.com/coastalboundarydynamicsresearchgroup/SonarController.git`

 The steps below that reference repository directories are now referenced as if you are starting in `~/coastalboundary/SonarController`.

+### Initialize the RTC code
+Note that these instructions assume you have mounted a Real-Time Clock module based on the R2C-protocol DS1307 chip.
+One such board is available from [Seeed Studios](https://wiki.seeedstudio.com/Pi_RTC-DS1307/).
+See the instructions for your RTC for mounting details.
+The details for the Seeed board are available in the link.

+Assuming your repository is at `~/coastalboundary` as described above, do the following:

+`cd ~/coastalboundary/SonarController/bootfiles/rtc`

+`sudo sh initialize_rtc.sh`

+Enter the password `881` if requested.

+The shell file will do the following:
+- Copy the python programs for reading and writing to the RTC chip to /usr/local/bin/rtc.
+- Create a crontab entry to run as root at bootup to run set_time_from_rtc.py each time the Pi boots.
+- Initializes the RTC chip with the current time by running (now, not at boot) set_rtc_datetime.py.

+As long as the battery holds, the RTC chip should be able to provide the correct date and time to the Pi system each time it is booted.

+If the battery is changed, you should run

+`python3 set_rtc_datetime.py`

+from the directory shown above.

 ### Create a configuraton file